openfaas/faas-netes/chart/pro-builder/README.md

 ## Troubleshooting

+### Errors due to permissions

 If you see errors about permissions, then you may need to review the options for the securityContext.

 See also: [rootless mode](https://github.com/moby/buildkit/blob/master/docs/rootless.md)

+### Errors due to authentication

+If you're having issues getting your registry authentication to work, then why not try out ttl.sh, a free, ephemeral container registry. [ttl.sh](https://ttl.sh) is a public service run by Replicated, which allows you to push and pull images without authentication.

+Once you've seen the building work end to end, get in touch with us and we'll try to help you with your authentication.

 ## Configuration